- Email Marketing By The Numbers

 Lastly, while you may have captured people’s contact information voluntarily when they signed up for a mailing list or subscribed to a website newsletter, this does not guarantee that they are interested in the content you are sending them.
 Without segmenting your list properly and creating relevant content for each group of users, users can quickly get bored and unsubscribe.
 Therefore, it’s essential to personalise messages as much as possible to increase relevance and engagement with each user.

-Email marketing is still one of the most effective ways for businesses to reach their customers – but there are certain disadvantages which should be considered when planning an email campaign strategy.
+Email marketing is still one of the most effective ways for businesses to reach their customers – but there are certain disadvantages that should be considered when planning an email campaign strategy.
 By considering all factors carefully, businesses can maximise the success rate of their email campaigns and ensure maximum engagement with their target audiences!